 For those of us who find ourselves in this position, the best remedy is disciplined meditation.
 Inquiry at this point has reached a standstill.
 The clever mind is too complicated for inquiry to pick out the root and locate the source of the Self.
 The mind must be made pliable, calm, constant, and yielding to gentle attention.
 It is quite useful for those of us at this stage to practice breath-control (pranayama or qigong) to aid in quieting the mind and achieving calm-abiding states.
 Also, it should be noted that the requirements for renunciation of the thirst for sensual enjoyments, calmness of temper and kindness towards all beings, relinquishment of distracting activities, and a strong desire for final liberation, are all absolute requirements.
 Without these, the mind simply will never turn towards the goal.

 Only once the mind has become calm can deeper levels of investigation be performed.
-We must watch constantly, in all circumstances, how our mind splits his mind splits experience into good and bad, favorable and unfavorable, pleasure and pain.
-He must see to the root of this dualistic activity of the mind and, through great insight, rest as the awareness that precedes and includes all such activity.
+We must watch constantly, in all circumstances, how our mind splits experience into good and bad, favorable and unfavorable, pleasure and pain.
+We must see to the root of this dualistic activity of the mind and, through great insight, rest as the awareness that precedes and includes all such activity.
 Only through repeatedly resting as this awareness, completely mindful of all dualistic movement, over a great period of time, can the source of the Self be discerned as transcendent of all dualities.
 And only through the whole-being movement towards maintaining this rest as the Self in all activities may the latent egoic tendencies be uprooted and the Final Peace be attained.
 Thus the goal of spirituality requires the supreme effort of committing one's whole-being to the path.

 This quandary of misconstruing the difficulty of controlling the mind with the limits of egoic activity is just one of many side-steps along the path that are common to seekers.
 Modern culture, however—with its relative absence of deference to the sacred core of life, concurrent with its over-emphasis on intellectual gymnastics—leads many who discover the nondual teachings to reach this dead-end.
 Because there is little value put on the sacred life in our culture, many find no time for spiritual practice.
 Therefore they find it an almost insurmountable goal to actually practice breath-control or meditation to the sufficient degree required for progress.
 This is unfortunate.
 And some seekers, because they think that they know the truth through cleverness, convince themselves that they have reached or at least come close to the goal when in fact their minds are as disturbed by negative thinking as ever!
 This is the power of the clever ego's reaction towards self-preservation.